International Studies Program

 Once you have submitted a completed Preliminary Application, the Study Abroad Office will set up a meeting with you to discuss the process in greater detail.
 This meeting is very important as it will give you the tools to complete your Formal Application and offer necessary information about your study abroad experience.

-The ISP does not include a voucher for online, summer school, or J-term courses.
+The ISP does not include a voucher for online, summer school.